Zackattak01/ConfigurableServices/README.md

 # ConfigurableServices
 ConfigurableServices is a very small library that is used for... you guessed it, configuring services.
-To create a configurable service inherit from [Configurable Service](https://github.com/Zackattak01/ConfigurableServices/blob/main/ConfigurableServices/ConfigurableService.cs)
+To create a configurable service inherit from [Configurable Service](ConfigurableServices/ConfigurableService.cs)

+The next step is to create a Config Service that implements [IConfigService](ConfigurableServices/IConfigService.cs) this service will interface with all your configurable components.
+Wether this is from config files or other means.

+Finally, to create a configurable property or field decorate it with the [ConfigureFromKeyAttribute](ConfigurableServices/ConfigureFromKeyAttribute.cs).
+The key provided will pull the value from the Config Service.